Configuring OpenDNS on your Network

 Home users have 3 choices, select the option that's best for you:

-OpenDNS Home offers free protection for 1 network that includes speedy RFC-compliant DNS resolution, phishing protection, large scale malware and botnet protection, two weeks of stats and logs, 25 blacklist domains and 25 whitelist domains.
+OpenDNS Home offers free protection for 1 network that includes speedy RFC-compliant DNS resolution, phishing protection, large scale malware and Command and Control Callback protection, two weeks of stats and logs, 25 blacklist domains and 25 whitelist domains.
 You can always upgrade from Home to Home VIP so if you would like to try out the product and make sure you can get it working on your network, Home free is a good option for you.

-OpenDNS Home VIP offers free protection for 1 network that includes speedy RFC-compliant DNS resolution, phishing protection, large scale malware and botnet protection, a years worth of stats and logs, 50 blacklist domains, 50 whitelist domains, and enhanced customization of the block page.
+OpenDNS Home VIP offers free protection for 1 network that includes speedy RFC-compliant DNS resolution, phishing protection, large scale malware and Command and Control Callback protection, a years worth of stats and logs, 50 blacklist domains, 50 whitelist domains, and enhanced customization of the block page.

 OpenDNS Family Shield is especially geared toward protecting your family.
-18.104.22.168 and 22.214.171.124 are our FamilyShield DNS servers.
-They are configured at the server level to block 4 categories (Pornography, Tasteless, Proxy/Anonymizer, and Sexuality) as well as internet level phishing, malware, and botnets.
+126.96.36.199 and 188.8.131.52 are our FamilyShield DNS servers.
+They are configured at the server level to block 4 categories (Pornography, Tasteless, Proxy/Anonymizer, and Sexuality) as well as internet level phishing, malware, and Command and Control Callback.
 These servers were created as a 'set and forget' method of filtering.
 No account is required to use FamilyShield, you do not need to register your network in the dashboard.
 If you create an account you can also configure additional custom category filtering at the network level, but the 4 categories Pornography, Tastelessness, Proxy/Anonymizer, and Sexuality will always be blocked on your network when using FamilyShield.

 After account creation, you will be shown a screen that asks you to choose whether you would like to change the DNS settings on Home routers, Computer Workstations and Laptops, Servers, and Smart Devices.
 If you are unsure which option to choose, we usually recommend that home users configure their router.
 Your router or modem acts as a gateway between all the computers and devices on your network.
 If you change the DNS settings on your router, any device obtaining its DNS settings from the router will be using OpenDNS.